Minnesota Attorney General's Office

 |Adjusted capitalized cost||$18,000||____________________|

 In this example, the sticker price (MSRP) was $22,000, but the customer was able to negotiate a lower leasing price (“capitalized cost”) of $20,000.
 In addition, the trade-in credit reduced the capitalized cost by another $2,000 to $18,000.
 (Make sure that your trade-in credit and any other discounts are included in the calculations arriving at the adjusted capitalized cost.)

-The monthly lease payment is made up of three parts: the depreciation charge; the monthly interest, or lease charge; and the monthly tax.
+The monthly lease payment is made up of two parts: the depreciation charge and the monthly interest, or lease charge.
 It is calculated as follows:

 Monthly depreciation + interest charge + tax = Monthly payment

 (If you want to know approximately what the interest rate on your lease is, in most cases you can multiply the “money factor” by 2400.
 This conversion works for most money factors, although some lease companies may use a different conversion factor.)